-Analysts commonly sort stocks into small, mid, and large cap stocks, though some include a broader range that goes from micro cap stocks on the small end all the way to mega cap on the large end.
-The size limits of these categories can vary by company or stock market index.
-Here’s how each group is commonly broken down.
+Analysts, as well as index and exchange-traded fund (ETF) providers, commonly sort stocks into small-, mid-, and large-cap stocks, though some include a broader range that goes from micro cap stocks on the small end all the way to mega cap on the large end.
+The size limits of these categories can change depending on market conditions but here are some rough parameters.

 Within this system, companies with higher market cap make up a greater proportion of the index.
 You may often hear the S&P 500 used as a proxy for how the stock market is doing on the whole.

 Here are some characteristics of larger market-cap companies versus smaller-cap stocks:

 Volatility: Larger companies, also often dubbed blue-chip stocks, tend to be less volatile than smaller stocks and tend to offer steady returns.
 What’s more, compared to larger companies, they have relatively few resources, such as access to cheaper credit and access to liquidity.

 Revenue: Larger stocks tend to have more international exposure when it comes to their sales and revenue streams.
 Meanwhile, smaller stocks can be more oriented to the domestic economy.

 Growth: Smaller companies tend to have better odds of offering faster growth.